Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Gradient-based Posterior Computation

 \section{Gradient-based Posterior Computation}

 Gibbs sampling is the most popular approach for posterior inference in Bayesian factor models.
-While such an approach is straightforward for our model \eqref{eq:ourmodel}, it is well known that alternately updating latent factors and covariance structure parameters can lead to slow mixing.
-In addition, instantiating the latent factors $\boldeta_{s,i}$ and $\bzeta_{s,i}$ quickly increases computational cost for large samples.
-It has been observed that marginalizing out auxiliary parameters can often dramatically improve MCMC performance \citep{robert2021rao}.
-In view of this, we develop a Hamiltonian Monte Carlo \citep[HMC,][] {neal_hmc} within Gibbs sampler that makes use of the marginal posterior, after integrating out all latent factors.
-The HMC sampler makes smarter proposals utilizing the gradient of the $\log$-target density.
-We will see that our proposed algorithm confers substantial gains in real computation times compared to standard Gibbs approaches.
+While such an approach is straightforward for our model \eqref{eq:ourmodel}, it is well-documented that alternately updating latent factors and covariance structure parameters can lead to slow mixing.
+Instead, marginalizing out auxiliary parameters can often dramatically improve MCMC performance \citep{robert2021rao}, and avoids instantiating the latent factors $\boldeta_{s,i}$ and $\bzeta_{s,i}$ which quickly increases in computational cost for large $n$.
+In view of this, we develop a Hamiltonian Monte Carlo-within-Gibbs sampler based on the marginal posterior, after integrating out all latent factors.
+The HMC sampler makes informed proposals via the gradient of the $\log$-target density \citep[HMC,][] {neal_hmc}.
+We will see that our proposed algorithm confers substantial gains in real computing time compared to Gibbs sampling.

 Denote the log-likelihood of the marginal SUFA model \eqref{eq:ourmodel_marginal} by $\L := K -\half \sum_{s=1}^{S} \{ \ns \log \abs{\bSigma_{s}} +\tr(\bSigma_{s}^{-1}\bW_{s})\}$ with marginal covariance matrix $\bSigma_{s}=\bLambda(\bI_{q} +\bAs\bAs\trans) \bLambda\trans + \bDelta$, sample sum of squares matrix $\bW_{s}=\sum_{i=1}^{\ns}\bY_{s,i}\bY_{s,i}\trans$ for study $s$ and a constant $K$.
 The DL prior on $\bLambda$ admits a Gaussian distribution conditionally on the hyperparameters $\tau$, $\bpsi$ and $\bphi$ (see \eqref{eq:dir_laplace_prior} in the supplementary materials for details).
 Thus from the prior specifications outlined in Section \ref{subsec:prior_specifications}, the posterior density of $\bTheta:=(\bLambda, \bDelta, \bA_{1},\dots, \bA_{S})$ given $\bpsi, \bphi, \tau$ and the observed data is given by -5ex